groovycode-xyz/taschengeld/requirements/PRD.md

 - **Docker & Docker Compose:** Containerize the application for consistent deployment across different environments.
 - **Self-Hosting:** Deploy the application on a home server or homelab using Docker containers to manage frontend, backend, and database services.

-### **16.4 Testing and Monitoring Integration**

-- **Jest & React Testing Library:** Conduct unit and integration testing for frontend components.
-- **Cypress:** Perform end-to-end testing to validate complete user workflows.
-- **Sentry, Prometheus & Grafana:** Implement monitoring tools for error tracking and performance visualization.

----

-## **17. Summary and Next Steps**

-### **17.1 Initiate Project Planning**

-- Finalize the PRD and establish the project roadmap based on the revised document.

-### **17.2 Assemble the Development Team**

-- Assign roles and set up collaboration tools, primarily leveraging AI-driven development assistance.

-### **17.3 Begin Design Phase**

-- Create detailed wireframes and UI/UX designs using Figma, focusing on user-friendly and engaging interfaces for children and parents.

-### **17.4 Start Development**

-- Break down core features into smaller tasks and begin coding using the recommended tech stack.
-- Implement User Management and Task Management Interfaces first to establish foundational functionalities.

-### **17.5 Implement Testing Protocols**

-- Develop and execute unit, integration, and end-to-end tests to ensure reliability and usability.
-- Conduct usability testing with family members to gather feedback and make necessary refinements.

-### **17.6 Deploy and Monitor**

-- Set up the self-hosted environment using Docker.
-- Deploy the application locally and perform post-deployment testing to verify functionality.

-### **17.7 Iterate and Improve**

-- Continuously gather feedback from users (family members) and implement improvements.
-- Plan for future enhancements based on user needs and project progress.

-### **17.8 Implement PostgreSQL Database**

-- Set up PostgreSQL database and update all database interactions to use Prisma ORM.
-- Migrate existing mock data to the new PostgreSQL database.
-- Update and test all API routes to ensure they work correctly with the new database setup.

----

-## **18. Additional Tips for a Successful Development Process**

-- **Regular Communication:** Maintain consistent communication with all stakeholders, ensuring that feedback is incorporated promptly.
-- **Stay User-Centric:** Focus on the needs and behaviors of the primary users (parents and children) throughout the development process.
-- **Embrace Iteration:** Adopt an agile approach, allowing for continuous improvements based on testing and user feedback.
-- **Leverage Existing Libraries and Frameworks:** Utilize the power of open-source libraries and frameworks to accelerate development and ensure reliability.
-- **Prioritize Security:** Ensure that robust security measures are in place from the outset to protect sensitive information and maintain user trust.

----

-By following this revised PRD, the development team can systematically build the **Allowance Tracker** application, ensuring that all requirements are met and the final product is user-friendly, secure, and effective in achieving its goals.